-- 1. While submitting the dissertation final draft, students must submit graduation application to the Academic Office.
-A third reader for dissertation will be arranged by Academic Office. - 2.
+- 1. While submitting the dissertation final draft, students must submit graduation application to the academic office. - 2.
 Dissertation format check will be done by a designated person, students are responsible for correcting the format until it is approved.

 XIX.
 Dissertation Exhibits, Lending, and Purchase